Fuel tax credits

 Fuel tax credits are also business income and need to be in your tax return at 'Assessable Government industry payments'.

 Heavy vehicles used mainly off public roads

-The ATO has created a list of heavy vehicles considered to be used off public roads (for example, a tractor or backhoe).
+The Australian Taxation Office (ATO) has created a list of heavy vehicles considered to be used off public roads (for example, a tractor or backhoe).